Richard Thomas Alexander: Early life (1887–1913)

 Richard Alexander was born on July 3, 1887, in Smicksburg, Pennsylvania, to Mary Elizabeth Wilhelm Alexander and William John Alexander, one of four children.
 He had two older brothers, John Wilhelm Alexander and Wallace P. Alexander, and a younger sister, Ethel M. Alexander.
 A move to Kirksville, Missouri was precipitated by a tenuous family situation that led to the separation of young Thomas's parents when he was very young.
 William John Alexander, who was at one time President of Beaver College (now Arcadia University) in Beaver, Pennsylvania, ended up in San Francisco, California, where he died in 1926.
 The relationship Richard Alexander had with his father is not known, as there was little contact between them.
 By the age of 14, he was enrolled in the Kirksville Public School system graduating from Kirksville Public High School at the age of 16 in 1903.
 He attended the First District Normal School (later, Truman State University) in Kirksville, graduating with a Bachelor of Pedagogy (Pd.B.) in 1905 and later receiving a Master of Pedagogy (M.Pd) in 1907.
 While working on his master's degree, he taught in Kirksville, rising to the role of principal by 1906.
-Alexander applied to the University of Missouri only to find disappointment when he was told he would not be given credit for the work he had done at the normal school.
+Alexander applied to the University of Missouri but he was not given credit for the work he had done at the normal school.
 Alexander started Columbia University studying German on September 25, 1907, on a trial basis.

 Coming from a rural setting, Alexander did not let himself be bored in the big city.
 He obtained employment during the week downtown as an usher in the theater district, including the Metropolitan Opera House.
 It was very good pay, however most of the performances were at night which ordinarily might interfere with studies.
 Alexander sensibly saw an advantage to the situation.
 Reminiscing years later to his son, Alexander said there wasn't much work to do as an usher.
 He went down to the theater every night at a certain time, showed people to their seats, and after the first act started, he was basically finished.
 After seeing the show a few times he then took a book to study and read.
 Later in his life he would tell students that if you must get a job, try to get one where you would have the opportunity to learn something.
 Alexander knew that every experience could be a learning moment.
 In finding employment, even part-time, one should seek a position where the brain is challenged rather than numbed in robotic drudgery.
 Alexander always advocated pedagogy of “lifelong learning” and lived it as an example of a positive life choice.